ChadJDMoore/Building-a-SOC-Lab-at-Home/README.md

   <div>
   <img width="574" alt="image" src="https://github.com/user-attachments/assets/8c6f4928-fc84-4e59-b113-787bceb934c1" />
   </div>
-### 6. Statically assign the ip addresses on the Windows 10 VM
+### 6. Statically assign the ip address on the Windows 10 VM
-### 7. Statically assign the ip addresses on the Kali Linux VM
+### 7. Statically assign the ip address on the Kali Linux VM
 ### 8. Ping the ip address of the Kali Linux VM from the Windows 10 VM
   <div></div>